 This equipment is suitable for use in Class I, Division 2, Groups A, B, C, D or non-hazardous locations only.
+Keypad Series H, Keypad/touch Series H, and touch-only Series B are also rated Class II, Division 2, Groups F, G, Class III, or non-hazardous locations only.
 The following WARNING statement applies to use in hazardous locations.

-- Substitution of components may impair suitability for Class I, Division 2. - Do not replace components or disconnect equipment unless power has been switched off or the area is known to be non-hazardous. - Do not connect or disconnect components unless power has been switched off or the area is known to be non-hazardous. - This product must be installed in an enclosure.
-All cables connected to the product must remain in the enclosure or be protected by conduit or other means. - All wiring must comply with N.E.C. article 501-4(b).
+WARNING EXPLOSION HAZARD \wedge Substitution of components may impair suitability for Class I, Class II, Class III, Division 2. !
+Do not replace components or disconnect equipment unless power has been switched off or the area is known to be non-hazardous.
+Do not connect or disconnect components unless power has been switched off or the area is known to be non-hazardous. • This product must be installed in an enclosure.
+All cables connected to the product must remain in the enclosure or be protected by conduit or other means.
+All wiring must comply with N.E.C. article 501-4(b), 502-4(b), 503-3(b) as appropriate.